okp4/actions/README.md

 Remember this is a Github Action repository that we use on our projects at [OKP4](https://github.com/okp4).
 For this reason, we may have to refuse change requests simply because they do not meet our internal requirements, not because they are irrelevant.

+## Code of Conduct

+This project has adopted the [Contributor Covenant](https://www.contributor-covenant.org/).
+Please visit their [FAQs Page](https://www.contributor-covenant.org/faq/) for more information, or contact [opensource@okp4.com](mailto:opensource@okp4.com) with any additional questions or comments.

 [okp4]: https://okp4.network